 Imagine traveling around the worlds, for free, eating the best food out there for a living…that is what being a successful vlogger is all about right?!
 Mikey Chen, Mark Wiens, Andrew Zimmerman and countless others – ’em lucky ducks.
 Even if Zimmerman has to eat some bizarre stuff, I don’t think it’s far-reaching that Zimmerman goes to famously good restaurants between filming in the respective foreign land to pig out on the goods.

 I’m not much for travel for the sake of travel but I would definitely endure an 18-hour flight and be moonlighting on the floor of the airport for 1 hour of unlimited Taiwanese seafood buffet.
 That is no exaggeration, my friends.
-Hell, I’ll take 30 minutes of a buffet with a cold!
+Hell, I’ll take 30 minutes of a buffet with a flu!

 You think I’m kidding?

 When I was little, my mom bribed me with McDonald’s to prevent me from running away from school.